tabahi/WebSpeechAnalyzer/README.md

 :: Output: webpack 5.4.0 compiled successfully in 1000 ms

 ```
 This will compile the final JS to `./dist/main.js`.
-Load this file from any HTML webpage where `FormantAnalyzer` is the entry point set in `webpack.config.js`.
-Call library functions as `FormantAnalyzer.play_file_sample(url)`.
+Load this file from any HTML webpage where `SA` is the entry point set in `webpack.config.js`.
+Call library functions as `SA.play_file_sample(url)`.

 ## Importing